 - How to implement a program for individuals and groups

 - Gardening for people who live with mental illness

 - How to make adjustments and customise gardening for people with varying abilities.

 - Your business and NDIS regulations

-- Understanding mental health
+- Understanding mental health and psychosocial disability

 Please contact me directly if you have any questions,